matiamin/wdi7-quiz2/README.md

 Select 1:
 ```
+Note: 'ul.dropdown > li' as a selector shows me error.
+But '.dropdown > li' works.
+It selects all li's that are directly inside ul's with class dropdown.

-[] Selects all li's which are directly inside a ul of class dropdown (children)
+[x] Selects all li's which are directly inside a ul of class dropdown (children)
 [] Selects all li's which are anywhere inside a ul of class dropdown (any descendant)
 [] Selects all ul's of class dropdown, as well as the children elements that are li's
 [] Selects all ul's of class dropdown, only if their children are exclusively li's